+- Childcare Act 2006

+- Childcare Act 2016

+- Data Protection Act 2018

+- The UK General Data Protection Regulation (UK GDPR)

-- DfE (2014) 'School Admissions Code'
+- [update] DfE (2021) 'School Admissions Code'

 - DfE (2012) 'School Admission Appeals Code'

 - DfE (2018) 'Early education and childcare'

 - DfE (2018) 'Early years entitlements: operational guide'

-2. Free childcare arrangements
+2. [Updated] Free childcare arrangements

-- 2.1.
-The LA is required to secure free places offering 570 hours childcare a year, over no fewer than 38 weeks of the year, and up to 52 weeks of the year, for every eligible child in the LA from the relevant dates outlined at 2.3. - 2.2.
-Children are eligible for free childcare from the relevant dates (outlined at paragraph 2.3) up until the beginning of the term following their fifth birthday. - 2.3.
-With regards to the age criteria, pupils will be eligible as follows: - Born between 1 January-31 March: eligible from the start of term beginning on, or following, 1 April after the child's third birthday - Born between 1 April-31 August: eligible from the start of term beginning on, or following 1 September after the child's third birthday - Born between 1 September-31 December: eligible from the start of term beginning on or following 1 January after the child's third birthday - 2.4.
-The school has a 78 place nursery (16 full time places, 23 morning places and 23 afternoon places.) - 2.5.
-The school offers 30 hours free childcare as an extension to the universal 15 hours free childcare.
+The LA is required to secure free places offering 570 hours childcare a year, over no fewer than 38 weeks of the year, and up to 52 weeks of the year, for every eligible child in the LA from the relevant dates outlined below.

+Children are eligible for free childcare from the relevant dates outlined below up until the beginning of the term following their fifth birthday.

+With regards to the age criteria, children will be eligible as follows:

+- Born between 1 January 31 March: eligible from the start of term beginning on, or following, 1 April after the child's third birthday - Born between 1 April 31 August: eligible from the start of term beginning on, or following 1 September after the child's third birthday - Born between 1 September 31 December: eligible from the start of term beginning on or following 1 January after the child's third birthday

+The school has a 78 place nursery (24 full time places, 15 morning places and 15 afternoon places).

+The nursery offers 30 hours free childcare as an extension to the universal 15 hours free childcare.
+The nursery is able to accommodate 24 children eligible for 30 hours free childcare.

+Parents wanting to access the 30 hours free childcare entitlement must apply to do so through the digital childcare service.

-- 2.6.
-The school is able to accommodate 16 children eligible for 30 hours free childcare. - 2.7.
-Parents wanting to access the universal 15 hours free childcare for three and four-year-olds do not need to apply for this through the digital childcare service. - 2.8.
-Parents wanting to access the 30 hours free childcare entitlement must apply to do so through the digital childcare service. - 2.9.
-Parents are able to access the 30 hours of free childcare for 38 weeks out of the year i.e. during term time or the equivalent number of hours across more weeks per year, e.g. 22 hours a week for 52 weeks. - 2.10.
-Parents will also be reminded of their possible eligibility for tax-free childcare through the digital childcare service to cover additional childcare costs, e.g. school holidays. - 2.11.
-The sessions offered to nursery children are as follows: - For children eligible for 30 hours free childcare six hours daily (plus lunch at an additional cost) (see section 8), between the hours of 8.30am-3pm - All other children three hours free childcare daily, between the hours of 8.30-11.30am or 12.00-3.00pm.
+Parents wanting to access the universal 15 hours free childcare for three- and four-year-olds do not need to apply for this through the digital childcare service.

+Parents are able to access the 30 hours of free childcare for 38 weeks out of the year - i.e. during term time

+Parents will also be reminded of their possible eligibility for tax-free childcare through the digital childcare service to cover additional childcare costs, e.g. school holidays.

+The sessions offered to nursery children are as follows:

+- For children eligible for 30 hours free childcare (see section 3) six hours daily (plus lunch at an additional cost), between the hours of 8:30am-3:00pm - All other children three hours free childcare daily, between the hours of 8:30am-11:30am or 12pm - 3pm.